chridou/reool/README.md

 Reool is a connection pool for Redis based on [redis-rs](https://crates.io/crates/redis).

+The pool is manly aimed at setups where a replica set is used to access multiple nodes in read only mode.
+Having a primary to write to is of course also supported but in that setup only one node may be configured with the pool.

 Currently `reool` is a fixed size connection pool. `Reool` provides an interface for instrumentation.

 You should also consider multiplexing instead of a pool based on your needs.